Is it complex? Break it down!

 From a service boundaries perspective, fulfillment and shipping are not part of the order management “thing” because the order management thing does not exist.
 Order management is a “user mental model” concept that doesn’t translate into a service.

-Shipping is a long-running business process too
+Shipping is a long-running business process, too

-Similar to fulfillment, shipping starts with the order-created event and reacts to interesting events broadcasted by other services.
+Like fulfillment, shipping starts with the order-created event and reacts to interesting events broadcasted by other services.
 For example, a fulfillment-completed event might trigger the final steps to deliver the order to the customer.

 When the order is shipped, an invoice is issued and marked as due based on its payment terms.
 Later on, the order management system checks for overdue invoices.

-All that said applies to finance too.
+All that said applies to finance, too.
 Finance reacts to the order-shipped event, broadcasted by shipping, and issues the required invoice.
 Invoicing implies charging the user’s credit card, which requires authorizing the card first.

 Surprise, surprise, finance is a long-running process too